-- Ominous Latin Chanting: The ep with the immortal who believed they (the immortals) were fated by God to fight, even if the opponent was a newbie.
+- Ominous Latin Chanting: The episode with Damon Case, the immortal who believed they (the immortals) were fated by God to fight, even if the opponent was a newbie.
 Even his death scene is accompanied by chanting.

 - One Last Smoke: Played straight in the series when Hugh Fitzcairn is captured by the Hunters and as a last request he asks for "A last smoke of my pipe."
 Horton considers it for a moment before denying him, but the delay buys MacLeod the time he needs to make it there and rescue Fitz.

-- Only One Name: In the TV series, the majority of Immortals that Duncan enounters go by one name.
+- Only One Name: In the TV series, the majority of Immortals that Duncan encounters go by one name.
 Subverted by "The Watchers CD" which added several full names and aliases for them.
 Kalas, for example, is called "Antonius Kalas".
 His alias as a singer was "Antonio Neri".